Did You Know?

 Northern shrimp larvae hatch in the spring and swim throughout the water column for most of the first summer.
 They molt as they grow, shedding their outgrown external skeletons and growing new, larger ones.
 By the end of the summer, the larvae settle to the bottom and begin the juvenile phase.
 During the second summer, they molt again and become sexually mature, typically as males.
 After breeding at least one or two times as a male, they gradually transform permanently into females.
 The transition to female usually occurs in their fourth year of life and takes most of the summer.
 A very small proportion of northern shrimp start out as females and stay female throughout life.

 Northern shrimp breed in the fall, after the females molt and become ready for breeding.
 A male grasps a female and deposits a packet of sperm on underside of her abdomen.
 The eggs are released by the female and fertilized as they pass over the sperm packet.
-The eggs then stick to the hair-like structures on the female’s legs.
-Here the eggs develop over the winter, protected by the overhanging abdominal plates.
-When the eggs are ready to hatch the following spring, the female rests on the bottom and fans water under her abdomen to disperse the hatched larvae.
+The fertilized eggs (embryos) then stick to the hair-like structures on the female's pleopods (swimmerettes) of the female.
+Here the embryos develop over the winter, protected by the overhanging abdominal plates.
+When the embryos are ready to hatch the following spring, the female rests on the bottom and fans water under her abdomen to disperse the hatched larvae.
 Females may hatch up to 4,000 eggs, but the average is about half that.

 Growth of northern shrimp is relatively fast at first, and then slows as they get older.
 Females with eggs do not molt while carrying eggs.
 Northern shrimp may live for a maximum of at least 5 or 6 years in the Gulf of Alaska.
 Age is typically estimated based on modes, or clusters, in the distributions of length measurements.